cooklang/spec/proposals/0016-shopping-list-format.md

 3. Organize items hierarchically so it's clear which ingredients belong to which recipe
 4. Edit the list by hand in any text editor before heading to the store
+5. Check off items while shopping, with support for undo

 Without a standard format, each application invents its own representation, making it impossible to share shopping lists across tools or version-control them